alastria/CIRCULOOS-identity/docs/VIDEO_PRESENTATION.md

 **Narración**:
 > "El portal de verificación es público — cualquiera puede acceder.
 Sube el JSON, y el sistema verifica en tres pasos: la estructura W3C, la firma criptográfica del emisor, y el estado on-chain en los smart contracts.
 Todo en segundos."

+**Narration**:
+> ‘The verification portal is public — anyone can access it.
+Upload the JSON file, and the system verifies it in three steps: the W3C structure, the issuer’s cryptographic signature, and the on-chain status of the smart contracts.
+All in a matter of seconds.’
 ---

 ### ESCENA 16 — Revocación y re-verificación